RBAC Security With the CLI

 command segment:

-Our default permission template for new cabinets will now show up when you look at what's allowed on that environment:
+Our default permission template for new cabinets will now show up when you look at what's allowed in that environment:

 role read